practicalli/clojure-web-services/server-side-api/testing-api.md

 It is good practice to create helper functions to extract out common code into its onw function.
 This saves on duplication, reduces maintenance and should improve the readability of your tests.

-Here is an example of a helper funciton that reads data in the form of JSON and creates a Clojure map for us to work with.
+Here is an example of a helper function that reads data in the form of JSON and creates a Clojure map for us to work with.

 ```clojure
 (defn parse-body [body]